 But it's still a rush.

 It's pretty awesome to be celebrated and beloved everywhere you walk (minus a few exceptions) by Brewers fans and fans from out of town.
-I'm in tons of people's happy photos and a part of people's fond, unique memories of Miller Park and the Milwaukee Brewers.
+I'm in tons of people's happy photos and a part of people's fond, unique memories of American Family Field and the Milwaukee Brewers.
 They'll never know it, but I will.

 As much as it is a gigantic cliché to say that one has always had a passion for film, Matt Mueller has always had a passion for film.
 Whether it was bringing in the latest movie reviews for his first grade show-and-tell or writing film reviews for the St. Norbert College Times as a high school student, Matt is way too obsessed with movies for his own good.